 Under a doctrine known as “qualified immunity,” police and other government officials cannot be sued in their personal capacities unless they violated a constitutional right, and the right was “clearly established” in the eyes of the law.
 At its core, this means the official be sued only if a reasonable person should have known that what they were doing was unconstitutional.
 A claim of qualified immunity is very common in § 1983 cases, and it can take an experienced Ohio civil rights lawyer to defeat the defense.

 Some government officials enjoy even greater immunity than that.
 For example, judges generally cannot be sued at all for their decisions.
 They have what is known as “absolute immunity.”
 So long as the judge had the legal power to render a decision—even if wrong or unfair—the judge cannot be sued for it.
-Acts outside the traditional judicial role are not immune though.
-With that in mind, a judge would not be immune for something like a physical assault.
+This is often a very hard thing to accept because each case is so important in the lives of the people it impacts.
+As a result though, we are unable to take cases involving allegations of misconduct relating to domestic, juvenile, or other family-law matters.

 When is the government liable for police misconduct?